pwtail/vinyl_prev/README.md

 However, there is intention to make the rules of models inheritance more strict, given that covers the majority of usecases.
-For example, to allow to inherit from a single concrete model only, that model being the primary key for the descendant models.
-This will probably simplify things, and will make easier for bulk operations to be aware of inheritance chains too.
+For example, to allow to inherit from a single concrete model only, so that all models in the inheritance chain would share the same primary key.
+This will probably simplify things a lot, and will make easier for bulk operations to support inheritance too.
-There
+Of course, there
 could be utility
-functions for working with existing setups, of course.
+functions for working with existing setups.

 *vinyl* does change the API for CRUD operations with objects and does not support lazy attributes that need to fetch data on demand.